How to become a cardiac nurse

 Reviewed for clinical accuracy · Methodology: NIH, NCBI, AANP guidelines

-Cardiac nurses work on step-down units, progressive care units (PCUs), and cardiac telemetry floors — managing patients with heart failure, acute coronary syndrome, arrhythmias, and post-procedure recovery.
+Cardiac nurses work on step-down units, progressive care units (PCUs), and cardiac telemetry floors – managing patients with heart failure, acute coronary syndrome, arrhythmias, and post-procedure recovery.
 The core path is RN licensure, foundational medical-surgical or telemetry experience, and then a position on a cardiac unit.
-The Cardiac Medicine Certified Registered Nurse (CMSRN) is the key specialty credential once you have two years of experience.
+Two credentials matter at this level: the Certified Medical-Surgical Registered Nurse (CMSRN), which covers the med-surg and progressive care scope most cardiac step-down nurses practice within, and the ANCC Cardiac-Vascular Nursing certification (CV-BC), which is the cardiac-specific credential.

 Quick answer: